FDio/site/content/vppProject/vppfeatures/features.md

 Feature maturity level: production
 Supports: API CLI STATS MULTITHREAD
 Source Code: [https://git.fd.io/vpp/tree/src/vnet/lisp-gpe](https://git.fd.io/vpp/tree/src/vnet/lisp-gpe)
-### Mapping of Address and Port (MAP)
+### Mapping of Address and Port

-IPv4 as a service mechanisms.
+Mapping of Address and Port (MAP): IPv4 as a service mechanisms.
 Tunnel or translate an IPv4 address, an IPv4 subnet or a shared IPv4 address.
 In shared IPv4 address mode, only UDP, TCP and restricted ICMP is supported.

 - LW46 BR (RFC7596)
   - Fragmentation and Reassembly